dkfans/keeperfx/src/ftests/README.md

     - NOTE: You can also call one-time logic here, like altering the map before the test actions are executed.
 3. The game loop will call each action in the list after the desired GameTurn delay.
     - actions are counted as completed when they `return true`, if they `return false`, the action will be executed again next game turn.
+    - by default, if a test fails, the next test will be ran, unless you use the `-exitonfailedtest` flag.
-    - if there is a failure at any stage (you decide this with your test, using the [FTEST_FAIL_TEST](./ftest.h#L24) macro) the test exits immediately, closing the program.
+    - (optional) when using the `-exitonfailedtest` flag if there is a failure at any stage (you decide this with your test, using the [FTEST_FAIL_TEST](./ftest.h#L24) macro) the test exits immediately, closing the program.
         - exit code 0 == `test success`
         - exit code -1 == `test failure`
         - optionally view the keeperfx.log to view details on why the test failed